 Established in 1939 and later set as a UNESCO World Heritage Site in the 1980’s, Kahuzi Biega National Park still stands a refuge of the endangered Eastern Lowland gorillas, which make up about 250 members with only three habituated groups.

-Primarily covered by 2 massive distinct volcano mountains (Kahuzi and Biega), a prime tropical rain forest that makes the park the most stunning heritage site with most amazing rolling hills and intense jungles.
+Primarily covered by two massive distinct volcano mountains (Kahuzi and Biega), a prime tropical rain forest that makes the park the most stunning heritage site with most amazing rolling hills and intense jungles.
 The forest trails are at times frequented by the forest elephants and also refuge to astonishingly a large population of Apes including Bosman’s potto, red tailed monkey and Angolan black monkeys among others.
 Also form an exceptional birding site and amazingly easy to spot most of the resident birds including the popular Congo peacock.

 For adventure enthusiasts, they are also not left out of choice, there is a breathtaking hike towards Mount Bulugumisa though shorter but it rewards with life time experiences especially from the stunning Tshibati waterfalls before catching a glimpse of the unforgettable view at the summit.